Looking for a new phone running Android? These are all of our favourites.

 Android has never looked so good, and the neat tricks Google has added simply make it even better.
 You can squeeze the sides to bring up the Assistant and Lens can identify what’s in your photos.
 A 2700mAh battery lasts the day, while charging is snappy.

 It’s IP67 water-resistant, which is great, but there’s no headphone jack.
-It also look, well, a little dull.
-That huge bezel might hide stereo speakers, but it still looks like its from 2015.
+It also looks, well, a little dull.
+That huge bezel might hide stereo speakers, but also makes it look as if it’s right out of 2015.

 Xiaomi Mi Mix 2